Who can use this goods supply agreement template?

 A company that wants to appoint another company for goods supply as well as manufacturing .

-This Manufacture & Supply Agreement is for use where a company in the business of selling goods appoints a manufacturer to produce certain products to meet the specification supplied by the company and on the basis of orders issued by the company to the manufacturer.
+This Manufacture & Supply Agreement is for use where a company in the business of selling goods appoints a manufacturer to produce goods specified by the company.
+It is also a supply contract as the manufacturer will meet the company’s orders for goods.

-This nine page document contains 14 comprehensive clauses covering
+This nine page supply contract contains 14 comprehensive clauses covering

 - orders for products